-These annual mosaics were computed as averages of all available data at each point and weighted by their respective errors (Joughin, 2002).
-As such, they do not represent true annual averages.
-For example, in some places mid-summer may be weighted more heavily than mid-winter due to the seasonal availability of Landsat 8 data.
+Quarterly mosaics represent three-month periods.
+They were computed as averages of all available data at each point and weighted by their respective errors (Joughin, 2002).
+As such, they do not represent true three-month averages.
+For example, in some places the first half of a quarterly period may be weighted more heavily than the latter half due to the seasonal availability of Landsat 8 data.
 In some regions, clouds or large snow accumulation events may also affect the seasonal distribution of the data.
-As a result, comparison of adjacent years at any location might produce differences that represent some degree of seasonal variation.
+As a result, comparing adjacent years at any location might reveal differences that represent some degree of seasonal variation.
 Such differences should be small, particularly when examining trends over multiple years.
 Unlike earlier SAR acquisitions, Sentinel-1A and -1B provide crossing ascending and descending orbit data over much of the ice sheet.
-In areas where crossing-orbit data were available, an errorweighted range-offset-only solution was included in the velocity product.
-Where these data are included, the error are generally substantially lower than solutions with azimuth offsets, which can be subject to large errors due to ionospheric streaking.
-By virtue of the error weighting, the rangeoffset-only solutions tend to dominate the aggregate solution, to yield more accurate results.
-In the latest product, the mosaics are all processed with a variation of the GIMP DEM (NSIDC-0715), of lower resolution (270 m), and geoidal heights are used for the ocean.
+In areas where crossing orbit data were available, an error-weighted, range-offset-only solution was included in the velocity product.
+Where these data are included, the errors are generally substantially lower than solutions with azimuth offsets, which can be subject to large errors due to ionospheric streaking.
+By virtue of the error weighting, the range-offset-only solutions tend to dominate the aggregate solution, to yield more accurate results. n the latest product, the mosaics are all processed with a variation of the GIMP DEM (NSIDC-0715), of lower resolution (270 m), and geoidal heights are used for the ocean.
 Data have more robust error checking.
 Each estimate is compared against the statistics from the entire time series.
 Data are discarded if they exceed a threshold (e.g., 3sigma).
 The final products are also manually edited to remove obvious artifacts.